Skip to main content

 Operative paragraph (OP) 1 of resolution 2615 'decides that humanitarian assistance and other activities that support basic human needs in Afghanistan are not a violation of paragraph 1(a) of resolution 2255 (2015), and that the processing and payment of funds, other financial assets or economic resources, and the provision of goods and services necessary to ensure the timely delivery of such assistance or to support such activities are permitted'.

-What is prohibited by The Taliban sanctions regime?
+What is prohibited by the Taliban sanctions regime?

 The Taliban sanctions regime imposes the following sanctions measures:

-UNSC Autonomous
+Measure UNSC Autonomous

 restrictions on supplying arms and related matériel